ValentaCodes/user-modal-popup/README.md

 ## **Motivation**

-  I wanted to build an application and use modals to display error messages instead of the browser's system display message.
+  I wanted to build an application using custom components.
+Components like modals, that will display error messages instead of the browser's system display message.

 ## **Installation**